 at Gaden and Drepung Monasteries

 Alzheimer’s disease (and related illnesses) are a global health crisis.
 Today, over 44 million people worldwide are suffering from this condition.
 As the world population gets older, this number will continue to increase in coming years.
-Scientists have discovered some factors, such as exercise and healthy diets, that can help decrease the risk that a person will get Alzheimer’s as well.
+Scientists have discovered some factors, such as exercise and healthy diets, that can help decrease the risk of Alzheimer’s.
 However, no one knows how to completely prevent the disease.
 Because of reports of low risk of Alzheimer’s and related diseases among Tibetans and Tibetan Buddhist monks, we would like to find out: (1) What proportion of Tibetan Buddhist monks in Mundgod have symptoms of Alzheimer’s; and (2) Are there Tibetan Buddhist practices that are related to decreased risk of Alzheimer’s disease.

 “Not only Buddhist but ancient Indian knowledge about mind, and emotion, and how to tackle emotions, are highly advanced.
 Now, in order to revive the ancient Indian knowledge within this country, we need more collaboration with the scientists.
 We are not talking about nirvana or next life, but simply how to tackle our emotions.
 In this respect, scientific research and scientific findings are very helpful to bring conviction.”